Romejanic/slasher/docs/guides/command-json.md

 ```

 ## Subcommand Groups
-Subcommands groups allow you to bundle multiple related subcommands together.
+Subcommand groups allow you to bundle multiple related subcommands together.
 This example from [Discord's documentation](https://discord.com/developers/docs/interactions/application-commands#subcommands-and-subcommand-groups) illustrates how this might be useful:
 ![Example of subcommand groups](img/subcmdgroup.png)

 Subcommand groups are defined as an option of a command: